GAsNA/cluster-monitoring/README.md

 - Swagger
 - Error when logout
 - Responsive ticket
+- close dropdown when modal is open (manage cluster/type)

 ### Questions
 - see for authorization header when option, options route, how manage ?